gaseri/website/docs/en/blog/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 ```

 We can even [dream bigger](https://youtu.be/GoJOVN2ycXQ) than that: specifying the `generator_config_file` should make some JavaScript-powered parsing magic/logic detect the requirement for the installation of optional dependencies and the caching setup, and enable them only if required.

+**Updated on 2022-11-25:** changed Python version from 3.10 to 3.11, resulting in faster docs builds (see [Faster CPython](https://docs.python.org/3.11/whatsnew/3.11.html#faster-cpython) for details).